apollographql/apollo-server/docs/source/integrations/middleware.md

 description: Use the right package for your project
 ---

-> **Apollo Server 3 is currently available as a release candidate.
-To install the current release candidate, specify `@rc` after the name of the Apollo Server package you are installing; for example, `npm install apollo-server@rc`.**
+> **Apollo Server 3 is currently available as a release candidate.** To install the current release candidate, specify `@rc` after the name of the Apollo Server package you are installing (for example, `npm install apollo-server@rc`).

 Apollo Server is distributed as a collection of different packages for different environments and web frameworks.
 You can choose which package to use based on your project.